EMeyerLab/ipdtools/README.md

 - Any C/C++ compiler correctly installed

-> Works well on Ubuntu 18.04 LTS.
-Should work well on MacOS.
-Windows might not work because of some uncorrected .dll
+> Works well on Ubuntu 18.04 LTS x86.
+Should'nt work on MacOS or Windows (A dynamical library will be missing)

 # Installation